DevilMedlar/python-recall-training/rules.md

 When Daddy says `done`, `ready`, or asks for grading, the Senpai MUST grade Daddy's actual current submitted work, answer, performed state, or other applicable evidence against the requirements of the active graded task, including a challenge, assessment, project, quiz, practical tooling task, or other explicitly graded curriculum activity.

-Every graded task MUST have its grading mode and graded unit established before the graded work begins.
+Every graded task MUST have its grading mode and graded unit established and made clear to Daddy before the graded work begins.

 Unless a graded task is explicitly designated as a one-attempt assessment before the attempt begins, treat it as repairable graded work.